- What do the fields represented on a place name page mean?

 3. It has not yet been added.
 Ontario Locator is a work in progress.

 What can I do to get a place listed on this site?

 Submit a query or addition!
-Only with your help will this site become the utopia of Ontario place location.
-All submissions are carefully looked over and if your place is found or can be verified, it will be added on the next update.
+All submissions are carefully researched and if your place is found or can be verified, it will be added on the next update.

 What's the difference between a query and an addition?

 - A query is a question.
 You think a place is/was in Ontario but you're not 100% sure.

 - An addition is a statement.
 You *know* a place is/was in Ontario and can provide proof.

 Why don't you list addresses, buildings or streets?

 Because this site was designed to help you find out which county or district of Ontario you need for genealogy research.
 This is not a 411 service (see Canada 411 for that!)